SihanSun/MeetSB/README.md

 ## Known Bugs
 1. Sometimes when uploading the profile picture, it may appears in side way.
 Do not worry, just click save and continue, it will appear normal in profile page.

-2. After a new class is added.
-When switching to that newly added class, it will fail on the first time, just try again and it will works.
+2. After a new class is added, when the user is trying to switch to that newly added class, it will fail on the first time, just try again and it will work.